diffblue/gitlab/doc/administration/pages/index.md

 #### DNS configuration for custom domains

 If support for custom domains is needed, all subdomains of the Pages root domain should point to the secondary IP (which is dedicated for the Pages daemon).
-Without this, users aren't able to use `CNAME` records to point their custom domains to their GitLab Pages.
+Without this configuration, users can't use `CNAME` records to point their custom domains to their GitLab Pages.

 For example, an entry could look like this: